gpstar81/GPStar-proton-pack/VENTLIGHT.md

 # Frutto Technology High Intensity Vent Lights

-A brighter high intensity vent light from Frutto Technology can be installed very easily with the gpstar Neutrona Wand PCB with no soldering required.
+A brighter high intensity vent light from Frutto Technology can be installed very easily with the GPStar Neutrona Wand PCB with no soldering required.

 ## Installation